neu-se/galette/supplemental/README.md

 ### Running a Functional Trial

-To collect results for the functional evaluation (RQ1 and R2 in the manuscript), for a particular taint tracking system on a particular JDK run:
+To collect results for the functional evaluation (RQ1 and R2 in the paper), for a particular taint tracking system on a particular JDK run:

 ```shell